 Youqine Lefèvre (1993, CN) is a Belgian lens-based artist of Asian descent currently living and working in Brussels, Belgium.
-Her artistic practice combines photography, archives, video, research and text, and explores the relationship between the intimate and the political.
+Her artistic practice combines photography, archival material, moving image, research and text, and explores the relationship between the intimate and the political.

 Her work has been exhibited at FOMU (Antwerp, BE), The Photographers’ Gallery (London, UK), the Centre de la Photographie Genève (Geneva, CH), Photo Elysée (Lausanne, CH), and Photoforum PasquArt (Biel/Bienne, CH).
 She published her first photobook with The Eriskay Connection (NL, 2022), which was shortlisted for the Paris Photo–Aperture First PhotoBook Award 2022.